BLB Solicitors

 Can I exchange and complete on the same day?

-Whether you are buying or selling a property, exchanging contracts and completion are the two big milestones.
-When contracts are exchanged, the agreed completion date is recorded on the contract.
+Whether you are buying or selling a property, the two big milestones are exchanging contracts and completion.
+On exchange of contracts, the agreed completion date is recorded on the contract.

 See: What happens if conveyancing completion is delayed?